Kr0wZ/NeutrOSINT/README.md

 - API limit with light mode: 100 requests per hour.
 - Free protonmail accounts are limited to 100 entries for 'To' field.
 But the tool handles this.
 It just takes a bit more time.
 - If the string 'None' appears in the creation date for valid accounts then it means the API limit is probably reached.
 Since this is not the same API as for the light mode, here we have only 16 requests per hour.
+- For some obscure reasons, sometimes selenium isn't able to get access to the 'New Email' button.
+In this case it is recommended to run the script again.

 ---
 # How to use?